Maikxx/collection-manager/README.md

 # Collection Manager

-An application where I can manage items that I collect, from various collections.
+An application based on the knowledge that storing information is essential.

 ## Installation

 * Clone the repository: `git clone git@github.com:Maikxx/collection-manager.git`
 * Navigate into the directory: `cd collection-manager`
 * Install dependencies: `yarn` or `npm install`
+* Start the server with: `yarn start-server`
-* Start the client with: `yarn start-client`.
+* Start the client with: `yarn start-client`

 ## License